RobMeades/ioc-client/README.md

 ## Raspbian
 First, load Raspbian into your Raspberry Pi.
 I used the minimal image, no desktop, and once I'd created the SD card I also created an empty file on the `boot` drive called `SSH` (all in caps, no extension); this switches on SSH so, provided you can determine what IP address the Pi has been allocated, you can do everything else from an SSH terminal (default username `pi` and default password `raspberry`).

+## Set Up A User
+Next, setup an admin user as follows:

+`sudo adduser username`

+...where `username` is replaced by the user you wish to add.
+Add this to all the groups that are around with:

+`sudo usermod username -a -G pi,adm,dialout,cdrom,sudo,audio,video,plugdev,games,users,input,netdev,spi,i2c,gpio`

+...where `username` is replaced by the user you added above.

+Add this user to the sudo group by creating a file `/etc/sudoers.d/sudoers` and putting in it the single line `username  ALL=(ALL) ALL` (where `username` is replaced by the username you added above).

+Set the permissions on that file to 0440 with:

+`sudo chmod 0440 /etc/sudoers.d/sudoers`

+Logout, log in again as the new user and verify that you can become root with:

+`su -i`

 ## Configure I2S
 Configuration of the I2S interface on the Raspberry Pi is based on the instructions that can be found here: